Takotsubo cardiomyopathy: Pathophysiology

 It is likely that there are multiple factors at play that could include some amount of vasospasm and failure of the microvasculature.
 These factors can overlap and create the complex sequela leading to ischemia and left ventricle contraction abnormality.
 For instance, estrogen, which confers protection to women by improving blood flow to heart muscle, is one biochemical pathway implicated in the TTS disease process.
 Once this protective mechanism is reduced through the decreased production of estrogen after menopause, there is thought to be an increase in endothelial dysfunction predisposing an individual to vasoconstriction and cardiac ischemia.
 An inciting stressful event elicits the release of catecholamines into the blood stream to create increased heart muscle activity and metabolism.
 This leads to further cardiac microvascular endothelial dysfunction through oxidative stress, alteration of ion-mediated channels, and electrolyte disturbances which ultimately alter myocardial cell membrane permeability and dysfunction.
 Coupled with direct heart muscle toxicity, this crescendo of factors are implicated in the ballooning and heart failure characteristically seen in TTS.

-A 2019 case involved a 60-year-old woman presenting with Takotsubo cardiomyopathy due to over-consumption of wasabi, mistaking it for avocado.
+A 2019 case involved a 60-year-old woman presenting with TTS due to over-consumption of wasabi, mistaking it for avocado.

 Diagnosis

 Several well regarded institutions of medical research have produced clinical criteria useful in diagnosing TTS.
 One of the first sets of guidelines was initially published in 2004 and again in 2008 by the Mayo Clinic.
-Other research institutions proposing diagnostic criteria include the Japanese Takotsubo Cardiomyopathy Study Group, Gothenburg University, Johns Hopkins University, the Takotsubo Italian Network and the Heart Failure Associates TTS Taskforce of the European Society of Cardiology.
+Other research institutions proposing diagnostic criteria include the Japanese Takotsubo Cardiomyopathy Study Group, University of Gothenburg, Johns Hopkins University, the Takotsubo Italian Network and the Heart Failure Associates TTS Taskforce of the European Society of Cardiology.
 All of the research institutions agree on at least two main criteria needed to accurately diagnose TTS: 1) transient left ventricular wall motion abnormality and 2) the absence of a condition obviously explaining this wall motion abnormality (coronary artery lesion, hypoperfusion, myocarditis, toxicity, etc.).
 Other commonly acknowledged criteria necessary for diagnosis include characteristic EKG changes and mild to modest elevation in cardiac troponin.

 Transient apical ballooning syndrome or takotsubo cardiomyopathy is found in 1.7–2.2% of patients presenting with acute coronary syndrome.
 While the original case studies reported on individuals in Japan, takotsubo cardiomyopathy has been noted more recently in the United States and Western Europe.
 It is likely that the syndrome previously went undiagnosed before it was described in detail in the Japanese literature.
 Evaluation of individuals with takotsubo cardiomyopathy typically includes a coronary angiogram to rule out occlusion of the left anterior descending artery, which will not reveal any significant blockages that would cause the left ventricular dysfunction.
 Provided that the individual survives their initial presentation, the left ventricular function improves within two months.